 (includes motorized control valve, wiring harnesses, switch box)

-For those who farm in terraces, especially when using only a single rank of openers, Exapta offers an optional 2.5-gallon accumulator for the UniForce system (JD 50/60/90 & 2510H).
-When hitting terraces square-on, even the largest-capacity tractors can’t supply enough oil flow to keep the pressure constant, but our accumulator completely solves this.
+For those who farm in terraces, especially when using only a single rank of openers, Exapta offers an optional 2.5-gallon accumulator for the UniForce system (JD 50/60/90 & 2510H) on air drills, or a pair of 1-gallon accumulators for a pair of box drills towed together on a hitch.
+When hitting terraces square-on, even the largest-capacity tractors can’t supply enough oil flow to keep the pressure constant, but our accumulator improves this considerably.
 (If you don’t farm in terraces, you don’t need an accumulator.)

 Optional Accumulator, 2.5 gallon $2,490.00